Democrats preparing to fight GOP to be ‘party of the parents’ in 2022 midterms

 But in a post-election memo, the McAuliffe campaign insisted that comment wasn’t a big factor.
 Education never ranked high as an issue for voters, the campaign said.

 Still, the memo delivered some more worrying news to Democrats.
 It said voters actually gave the GOP the advantage on education throughout the campaign.
-The campaign blamed COVID school closures for creating that situation.
+The campaign blamed COVID-19 school closures for creating that situation.

 Education ranked third among Virginia voters with 14% saying it was their top issue, behind the economy at 34% and COVID-19 at 17%, according to an AP VoteCast survey of voters.